 Blogs authored by professional historians reveal a side of historical scholarship not found elsewhere.
 Here are several of my favoriate historian-generated blogs:

 Since at least the publication of R.G.
-Collingwood's classic work, The Idea of History (c1946) -- see also Peter Johnson's Collingwood's The Idea of History: A Reader's Guide (c2013), available to read full-text online -- scholars have debated whether History belongs in the humanities or social sciences.
+Collingwood's classic, The Idea of History (c1946) -- also see online Peter Johnson's Collingwood's The Idea of History: A Reader's Guide (c2013) -- scholars have debated whether History belongs in the humanities or social sciences.
 What do you think?